K-O-V-I-D/ConvoFlow/README.md

 ## Contributing

 Contributions are welcome!
-Feel free to submit issues or pull requests to help improve PeerMeet.
+Feel free to submit issues or pull requests to help improve ConvoFlow.